Mary Kay Letourneau, teacher jailed for raping student, dies

 Letourneau, then 34, initially told officers the boy was 18, raising suspicions that something sexual was going on.
 But back at the police station, Fualaau and Letourneau denied there had been any “touching.”
 Instead, they said, Letourneau had been babysitting the boy and took him from her home after she and her husband had a fight.

 About two months after the marina incident, Letourneau became pregnant with the couple’s first daughter.
-Their second child was conceived in 1998, after Letourneau had pleaded guilty to child rape and received a 7 1/2-year prison term, which was suspended on condition she have no contact with Fualaau.
+Their second child was conceived in 1998, after Letourneau had pleaded guilty to child rape and received a 7 1/2-year prison term.

 Letourneau and Fualaau married on May 20, 2005, in Woodinville, Washington, after she finished serving time in prison.